pudly/schmopera-hugo/content/articles/essay-tuning-in-to-getting-ahead.md

 Here's what I've discovered in recent years: the more I prioritise pursuing authentic connections with people I'm genuinely interested in, the more work I make that is aligned with my own values, and the more I find satisfaction and validation as an artist through that work.
 That's because I'm making it with teams and collaborators who are, for want of a better phrase, "my people".
 And because that work is aligned with what really matters to me, it leads to more authentic connections, and those connections lead to more work.
 And so on, and so forth.
 It's a self-fulfilling system (more detail on this in a bit).
 If we're talking networking, it's building a strong network that's going to last you a long, long time.

 It's also an ingenious time-and-energy-saving device.
 Because the more I see how rich the vein of genuine connection is, the more confident I feel weeding out relationships that don't feel like that.
-Goodness knows I&#39;ve come out of enough meetings in my time feeling awkward or undervalued or misunderstood, and for a long time I thought that was my fault - that I wasn't trying hard enough to connect, or I hadn't prepared well enough, or my ideas weren't good enough.
+Goodness knows I've come out of enough meetings in my time feeling awkward or undervalued or misunderstood, and for a long time I thought that was my fault - that I wasn't trying hard enough to connect, or I hadn't prepared well enough, or my ideas weren't good enough.
 But now I know not to take it personally: I won't be for everyone, and not everyone will be for me, and that's OK.
 Coming out of a meeting feeling a bit "meh" (or, in some cases, worse than "meh") means that that person is simply not one of my people.

 Which brings me on to...